GrieferAtWork/dcc/README.md

   - Output ELF relocatable object files (<b>\*.o</b>)
   - Process and merge multiple source-/object files/static libraries.
   - Compiling DCC is only tested and working in Visual Studio.
-  - Full STD-C compliance up to C99
+  - Full STD-C compliance up to C99.
+  - Full AT&T assembly support with many GNU assembler extensions (see below).
+  - Full ELF binary target support.

 ## Planned features:
-  - Full ELF target binary support.
   - Support for X86-64/AMD64 CPU architectures.
   - Compiling DCC under GCC (may already work; won't be too hard if it doesn't).
   - Compiling DCC on linux (most of the work's already there, but nothing's tested yet).